Skip to main content

 About Me

-I am Dr. John Duah, an Assistant Professor at Auburn University in Auburn, Alabama.
-After completing my first year of teaching, I am beginning my second year with a renewed commitment to fostering a dynamic and rewarding experience for students in the classroom and through innovative research.
-I currently teach Healthcare Management and Leadership - Writing Enriched (HADM 4000) and Health Care Policy (HADM 3300), and I also taught Medical Terminology (HADM 2100) this past summer.
+I am Dr. John Duah, an Assistant Professor of Health Services Administration at Auburn University in Auburn, Alabama.
+Now in my third year of teaching, I remain committed to fostering a dynamic and rewarding experience for students in the classroom and through applied research.
+I currently teach Healthcare Management and Leadership- Writing Enriched (HADM 4000), Health Care Policy (HADM 3300), and Medical Terminology (HADM 2100).

 Areas of Expertise